pleo-io/prop/README.md

 The Google Guice integration.
 Will automatically detect all `Prop<X>` that are required by your application and bind these to the right `Prop<X>` instance.

-### prop-archaius
+### prop-commons-config

-The Netflix Archaius integration.
-Will fetch `Prop<X>` values using Archaius which can be configured to read properties from many many configuration repositories.
+The Apache Commons Config integration.
+Will fetch `Prop<X>` values using [Apache Commons Config v2](https://commons.apache.org/proper/commons-configuration) which can be configured to read properties from many configuration repositories.

+The `CommonsConfigPropFactory` takes an optional ConfigurationBuilder argument which defines how the configuration is read.
+By default `config.properties` is read from the class path and read; many other options exist; see the [Commons Config v2 User Guide](https://commons.apache.org/proper/commons-configuration/userguide/user_guide.html).

 ### prop-jackson

 The Jackson integration.
-Allows using serialized JSON as `Prop<X>` values so you can use `Prop<MyComplexObject>` as long as `MyComplexObject` can be desrialized from a JSON String.
+Allows using serialized JSON as `Prop<X>` values, so you can use `Prop<MyComplexObject>` as long as `MyComplexObject` can be deserialized from a JSON String.

+The `JacksonParserFactory` optionally takes a ObjectMapper instance as an argument; by default a vanilla ObjectMapper is set.

 ## Extending